CCED Flint

 Community Projects (CCED Flint is a partner)

-Flint Regional Food System Advisory Team: A Community Foundation 5-year project to create and equitable and sustainable Flint Metro food system.
+Flint Regional Food System Advisory Team: A 5-year project to create and equitable and sustainable Flint Metro food system.

 ReCAST: A 5-year trauma reduction effort to deal with historical and water crisis trauma in Flint.
 MSU College of Human Medicine Flint is the lead.